linpengcheng/ClojureBoxNpp/readme.md

 ### Config files of Clojure (userDefineLangs Clojure is Clojure, Lisp is also Clojure.)

-- Methord 01: Modify Lisp as Clojure, Lisp is also Clojure.
+- Method 01: Modify Lisp as Clojure, Lisp is also Clojure.

   * notepad++\langs.xml